EllDy96/EllDy96/README.md

 - Reading and poetry :books:.
 - Doing sports as martial arts and Chalistenics :running_man:.
 ## Let's keep in touch
-You can find me on [LindedIn](https://www.linkedin.com/in/davide-lionetti-896814194/), write to me for every proposal or info.
+You can find me on [LindedIn](https://www.linkedin.com/in/davide-lionetti-896814194/), write to me for any proposal or info.
 <!--
 **EllDy96/EllDy96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.